O-FALLEN-ANGEL-O/hr360/DEPLOYMENT.md

 To populate your live application with initial content, run the seed script.

-*Note: Make sure your local `.env.local` file is configured to connect to your live Supabase database.*
+*Note: Make sure your local `.env` file is configured to connect to your live Supabase database.*

 ```bash
 npm install -g ts-node